with the World Premiere of its NEW and ORIGINAL theatre production

 BOX OFFICE OPENS AT 6:30pm.
 ARRIVE EARLY TO LINE UP FOR GENERAL SEATING.

-Celebrating its 25th anniversary season, Some Assembly Theatre Company’s collaborations between youth and professional artists aim to promote awareness, wellness, dialogue, and positive social change around social issues and issues faced by youth.
+Some Assembly’s collaborations between youth and professional artists aim to promote awareness, wellness, dialogue, and positive social change around social issues and issues faced by youth.
 The company is the recipient of the City of Vancouver Youth Award for outstanding contribution to the youth community and the Deryck Thomson Award for exceptional contribution to community building and well-being.

 Playwright/Director/Set & Sound Design: Valerie Methot